About OutagesIO and Echo Networks LLC

 Unfortunately, my timing was off as the dot com bust ensued.
 Despite the setback, I remained committed to my project and continued to work on it.

-Due to the convenient location of our new home, I decided to utilize our basement by turning it into a development environment to further my knowledge of various technologies, with the hope of discovering my next project while continuing my work on the search engine.
+Due to the convenient and well (Internet) connected location of our new home, I decided to convert our basement into a development environment to further my knowledge of various technologies while continuing my work on the search engine.

 My curiosity about cluster and grid computing led me to build a GFS network, which provided a better understanding of shared storage access.
 This was especially beneficial for the search engine, as it relied on GFS storage.
 Consequently, the network allowed for every node’s disk/storage to be accessible via the network, and shared among all nodes.

 As I continued to expand my knowledge, my wife and I identified an opportunity to establish Logicore Networks, a managed services company, utilizing the vast resources I had accumulated.
-We had accumulated eight racks of hardware in our basement, which were consuming well over 60amps of electricity 24/7.
-In response, I installed a generator and a large UPS system with battery banks to offset these costs.
+We had eight racks of hardware in our basement, which were consuming well over 60amps of electricity 24/7.
+I also installed a generator and a large UPS system with battery banks.
+For our new venture, I added wireless Internet providers as backup.

 My wife, who is also technologically inclined, joined local business groups to promote our offerings, which included VoIP, centralized managed services, and virtual office solutions.